kraken-tech/kraken-apps-examples/README.md

 It starts by creating a full-page application but contains code for trying out account and device apps as well.

+This example and your apps use Tako, Kraken's own Design System and component library.
+Tako is installed as a Node dependency in package.json and **requires an access token** since it is fetched from Kraken's private NPM registry.
+To have a token generated for you, please email us at [tako@kraken.tech](mailto:tako@kraken.tech).
+For more information on Tako, [click here](https://tako.kraken.tech/).

 ## To run the project locally

 - Check you're running a version of Node that matches the version in .nvmrc